 Lastly, corporations can deduct normal business expenses before they allocate income.

 It creates an additional tax burden: You need to periodically file with the state and pay yearly fees.
 The process can be relatively time-consuming, and hiring a lawyer can cost anywhere from a few hundred to a few thousand dollars.

-You don’t need to incorporate -- in fact, 70% of American businesses are owned by sole proprietors.
-But if you have a cofounder, need external funding, and would like legal protection, it’s a good idea.
+You don't need to incorporate -- there are a variety of business structures to choose from.
+But if you have a co-founder, need external funding, and would like legal protection, it's a good idea.

 Once you've decided to incorporate, you must choose between becoming a limited liability company (LLC) or S corporation.
 The SBA has a handy guide on choosing the right entity structure.